Audubon is located in New Orleans, Louisiana. It has been operating since 1916.

-This zoo though was expensive to maintain but managed to hold up into the 1950s.
-The city began to pull funding after this though and public interest as well as donations waned.
+This zoo, though expensive to maintain, managed to hold up into the 1950s.
+The city began to pull funding at this time and public interest as well as donations waned.
 The zoo was billed as an ‘animal ghetto’ though there were a few glimmers of hope such as the 1956 birth of the first endangered whooping crane born in a zoo.
-That didn’t stop the U.S. Human Society from ordering that the zoo ‘clean up or close up’ in 1970.
+That didn’t stop the U.S. Humane Society from ordering that the zoo ‘clean up or close up’ in 1970.

 It was through the dedication of community volunteers the zoo was able to continue.
 The Audubon commission spearheaded a referendum that lead to $2 million in bond funds being approved that would help restore the zoo.
 The volunteers went on to form the Friends of the Zoo with Ron Forman, the City Hall Liaison for Audubon Park joining the board in 1973 and creating the master plan.
 The Audubon Commission expanded the zoo to its current size and the African savannah, North American grasslands, South American Pampas, World of Primates and Children’s Zoo enclosures.